The Newsletter of Retina New Zealand Inc

 Coping with some sight loss or a degenerative retinal condition

 Supporting people with retinal degenerative disorders

 Take the Amsler Test-a self testing card for early detection of macular degeneration

 Members can obtain these brochures free from the National Secretary, Retina NZ Inc, PO Box 17-242, Karori, Wellington or by emailing her at firstname.lastname@example.org and requesting the ones you require.
 A charge of $5 is made to non-members to cover printing and postage.

 Annual membership subscriptions are due on the 1st of April each year.
 Subscriptions are $10 for unwaged people and $20 for waged.
 Any person interested in receiving this newsletter is welcome to subscribe.
 Donations of 5 and over are tax deductible.

 The Retina NZ Peer Support programme is a free and confidential service operating nationwide.
 To make contact with one of Retina NZ’s peer supporters telephone 0800 233 833.
 All calls are treated in strictest confidence.

-Ring any of the following free-phone numbers if you want to speak to a geneticist or genetic counselor about your own diagnosis of RP, Macular Degeneration or other retinal degenerative disorders.
+Ring any of the following free-phone numbers if you want to speak to a geneticist or genetic counselor about your own diagnosis or RP, macular degeneration or other retinal degenerative disorders.